 For families in Santa Cruz do Sul, and Sul, more than for the 52,883 workers employed in the sector (according to IBGE 2022), tobacco represents more than just a crop: it is a pillar of subsistence that has driven the municipality's overall development.
-Integrated tobacco farming-which encompasses everything from family farming to strategic reflection, among which the industrialization-generates substantial tax revenue that directly finances infrastructure and public services.
+Integrated tobacco farming-which encomindustrialization-generates substantial tax revenue that directly finances infrastructure and public services.
 The more than R\$ 38 billion in federal revenue from the sector in 2023 (Brazilian Tobacco Yearbook 2024, p.
-161) is reinvested ta Cruz do Sul to develop remarkable infrastructure: the city has a fleet of 102,341 vehicles (IBGE 2024) and maintains high sanitation rates, with 98.8% the urbanization of streets and public resonate directly with the values upheld spaces highlight the municipality at the national level as one of the best cities to live in and directly benefit residents of urban areas.
+161) is reinvested ditions, and the vibrant Oktoberfest, This economic base has allowed Santa Cruz do Sul to develop remarkable infrastructure: the city has a fleet of 102,341 vehicles (IBGE 2024) and maintains high sanitation rates, with 98.8% passed down through generations of of households having access to treated family growers have created a culture water in 2021 (IBGE).
+Improvements in the urbanization of streets and public national level as one of the best cities to live in and directly benefit residents of urban areas.
 In rural areas, the commitment to growers is reflected in the improvement of local roads and access to essential services.
 The city, driven by tobacco resources, has invested in the quality of life of its population.